shakeel-faiz/FF/02-Oct/03-qcp.md

 You can convert QCP files to [MP3][1] or [WAV][2] formats using online converters or dedicated audio conversion software like **Audacity** (with appropriate plugins).

+## What is PureVoice Audio?

+PureVoice Audio is a technology developed by RealNetworks, primarily designed for high-quality voice communication over the internet.
+This audio codec optimizes voice transmission by reducing bandwidth usage while maintaining clarity and fidelity.
+It is often used in applications like voice-over-IP (VoIP), video conferencing, and online gaming, where clear audio is essential.
+PureVoice leverages compression techniques to ensure efficient data transfer, allowing for smooth and reliable voice interactions even in varying network conditions

 ## References
 * [QCP](https://en.wikipedia.org/wiki/QCP)